Hawaii

 - Dinner: Umekes

-- Accommodation (3 nights): Captain Cook Airbnb
+- Accommodation: Captain Cook Airbnb

 - Surf lessons: Kahalu’u Bay Surf and Sea